 - Secure and hosted LPR data for law enforcement only

-- National LPR data sharing of 35-50 million records per month
+- Private LPR data collection of over 70 million records per month

 - Hotlist matching and alerting capabilities